What is the Difference Between PhD and Doctorate?

 Is a PhD the same as a doctorate?

-No. A Ph.D. is one type of doctorate, specifically focused on research and academic contributions.
-Other types, called professional doctorates (e.g., MD, EdD, DBA), focus on advanced professional practice rather than research.
+Yes and No!
+The PhD vs doctorate question comes from a misconception.
+A Ph.D. is one type of doctorate, specifically focused on research and academic contributions.
+Other types (professional doctorates and first professional degrees) focus on advanced professional practice rather than research.

 Which is harder: a PhD or a professional doctorate?